 Attach a hose to the water heater drain valve and put the other end in a floor drain or outdoors.
 (See Figures 2 and 5.)
 Open the water heater drain valve.
-Open a nearby hot water faucet which will relieve pressure in the water heater and speed draining.
 The water passing out of the drain valve may be extremely hot.
 To avoid being scalded, make sure all connections are tight and that the water flow is directed away from any person.